Stay updated with the latest news of the COVID-19 situation in Vietnam and information for traveling to Vietnam. Read more here.

 Ben Thanh Street Food Market, the bustling and hustling of city nightlife right in the heart of Saigon

-Entering into this market, you can immediately feel the fragrant smell of food radiated from the typical dishes of Vietnam.
+Entering this market, you can immediately feel the fragrant smell of food radiating from the typical dishes of Vietnam.
 The atmosphere is very lively.
-Besides traditional Vietnamese cuisine like Vietnamese noodles and wrap roll dishes, the culinary market menu also has several other Asia-Europe food stalls such as Korean, Japanese, Thailand.
+Besides traditional Vietnamese cuisine like Vietnamese noodles and wrap roll dishes, the culinary market menu also has several other Asia-Europe food stalls such as Korean, Japanese, and Thailand.